kamilsan/medical-image-similarity/README.md

 ## Inference and testing

 Notebook `embed.ipynb` contains some code for querying most similar images to those in testing set.
-Query images are choosen from validation dataset.
+Query images are chosen from validation dataset.

 In order to guarantee that dataset split is the same as during training phase, same random number generator seed should be used during embedding and querying as was used before training.